Learn More

 Terminal illness With physician certification of terminal condition; distribution must occur after diagnosis.

-Substantially Equal Periodic Payments (SoSEPP) Equal distributions taken for at least 5 years or until age 59½, whichever is longer.
+Substantially Equal Periodic Payments (SEPP) Equal distributions taken for at least 5 years or until age 59½, whichever is longer.

 Death No penalty applies if the participant has died and the distribution is made to a beneficiary.